Sunday, December 31, 2023

 My sister and I didn't know she passed until Tuesday.

 We were equally livid and confused as we stumbled upon the news.
-I had not heard from Aunt Kay since late March; I last texted her in mid-June to share a photo we'd found.
+I had not heard from Aunt Kay since late March; I last texted her in mid-June to share an old photo we'd found.
 My sister had commented that we hadn't heard from her in awhile, and we noticed over the weekend that our calls were disconnected and texts were bouncing back.
 My sister called the Naperville Police Department to do a welfare check; they called back to inform us that she'd passed two months ago.
 A memorial service was held and attended by "family and friends," and this vague phrase also appears in her obituary.

 We had to get to the bottom of this communication breakdown.
 Eventually, my sister got a hold of the hospice service that Kay hired (and assisted in the service).
 Aunt Kay had mentioned earlier in the year that she was going to have pacemaker surgery, but she didn't specify when.
 The procedure was just before her birthday; after the surgery, a number of complications arose, including a series of strokes.
 It left her incapable of speaking or operating her iPhone, and no one knew how to unlock it.
 For a self-described ambassadorial extrovert, it feels awful knowing she essentially died alone and in silence.